 When Eric began pitching for Ramona High School in Riverside, his father’s continual verbal abuse was on full view, his “guttural” yelling aimed at Eric.
 Sometimes Les would stick his head into the side of the dugout and berate his son for a real or imagined pitching mistake.
 Sitting in the stands behind the catcher, he began calling his son’s pitches.
 When Eric’s catcher figured out what Les was doing, he confronted him.
 Les backed off.5

 As a child, perhaps as a reaction to his father’s domineering personality, Eric found refuge in both his guitar music and his mother’s strong Christian beliefs.
-He taught himself the guitar and with the help of his close childhood friend, Steven Tyler, he ended up able to play rock, popular and jazz music.
-Tyler later became a major rock star with the group Aerosmith.
+He taught himself the guitar and with the help of a close childhood friend from Riverside, Steve Tyler, he ended up able to play rock, popular and jazz music.

 Religion also became very important to Eric, particularly in dealing with his volatile father.
 Nearly every Sunday Yvonne took young Eric and his sisters to church.
 Show became a born-again Christian in his early 20s.
 During his time with the Padres, he regularly attended the club’s Sunday chapel services.
 He sometimes signed his autograph with a religious citation: Acts:12, which deals with salvation coming only from belief in Jesus Christ.6